Alta Ribagorça

-Alta Ribagorça ([ˈalta riβaˈɣɔɾsa]) is one of the comarques of Catalonia, Spain.
-Its capital is Pont de Suert.
+Alta Ribagorça ([ˈalta riβaˈɣɔɾsa]) is a comarca in the Alt Pirineu region, in Catalonia, Spain.
+Its capital is El Pont de Suert.
 The highest peak is the Comaloformo (3030 metres above sea level) in the massif of Bessiberri.
 Northeast of the region is the western part of the Aigüestortes i Estany de Sant Maurici National Park.
-It is connected with the Aran valley thorough the Vielha tunnel.
+It is connected with the Aran Valley through the Vielha tunnel.

 The Catalan Romanesque Churches of the Vall de Boí are UNESCO World Heritage Sites.
 In the North-East of the area there is the Aigüestortes i Estany de Sant Maurici National Park, which attracts an important number of visitors.

 The local Ribagorçan dialect is a variant of Catalan, which has some transitional traits to Aragonese.